The federal government has committed roughly $13 trillion ($13,000,000,000,000) on pandemic-related spending since early 2020.

 They raise prices accordingly.

-Sure, inflation could devalue your dollar by 5% next year.
-But if your stocks rise by 15%, then you still earn a “real” return of 10%.
+Sure, a 5% inflation rate could devalue each of your dollars over the next year.
+But if your stocks rise by 15%, then you still earn a “real” return of 10% from the stock market.

 Don’t get hung up on the returns of real estate vs. stocks.
 Anyone pursuing financial independence should buy both, because they bring different strengths to the table and serve different roles in your portfolio.

-Commodities, such as precious metals, oil and natural gas, grains, beef, orange juice, and electricity, all have intrinsic value just like real estate.
-People still need and want them just as much in inflationary periods as in normal ones, so they pay the going rate.
+Commodities, such as precious metals, oil and natural gas, grains, beef, orange juice, and electricity, are all real assets with intrinsic value just like real estate.
+People still need and want them just as much during periods of inflation, so they pay the going rate.

-You don’t need to go out and hoard orange juice bottles or tanks of oil in your garage.
+You don’t need to go out and hoard orange juice bottles or oil tanks in your garage as an inflation hedge.
 Instead, just buy shares in a commodity ETF, such as the iShares S&P GSCI Commodity-Indexed Trust (GSG) or the WisdomTree Continuous Commodity Index Fund (GCC).

 Treasury Inflation-Protected Securities (TIPS)